Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/_index.md

 CFT object fields:

 - ****Date****:
-    8-digit string in the YYYYMMDD format
+    8- digit string in the YYYYMMDD format
 - ****File
     name****: 512 characters comprised of the full path - meaning the drive, path, root, and suffix
     - The file system or operating system however imposes limitations such as unauthorized characters, length restrictions, and case sensitivity
 - ****Identifier****:
     alphanumeric string of 1 to 32 characters
 - ****Mask****
     : string containing wildcard characters (\* and ?)
 - ****Time****:
-    2 to 8-digit string in the HHMMSSSS
+    2 to 8- digit string in the HHMMSSSS

 [Return to Command index](../)